-Philippines says Duterte 'alive and well', amid health rumors

-MANILA Philippine President Rodrigo Duterte is alive and well and experiencing no health problems, the government said on Tuesday, amid concerns about his disappearance from the public eye for unusually long periods this month.
+Philippine leader appears in public as rumors of health woes swirl

+MANILA (Reuters) - Philippine leader Rodrigo Duterte reappeared in public on Tuesday after an absence of a week, his longest disappearance from the spotlight as president, amid concerns about his health that the government insists are baseless.

+Duterte gave a speech at the presidential palace of about 25 minutes late on Tuesday, during which he railed at Islamist militants for their bloody occupation of a southern town, but made no mention of why he had been absent from the public eye.

-Known for a busy schedule and lengthy speeches often several times a day, the 72-year-old Duterte's low profile has fueled rumors he is in declining health and that the government is trying to keep that under wraps.
-He was last seen in public a week ago.
+Known for a busy schedule and lengthy speeches often several times a day, the 72-year-old Duterte's low profile this month has fueled rumors he is in declining health and that the government is trying to keep that under wraps.

-What has created most intrigue is Duterte's absence during what is the biggest crisis of his year-old presidency, as the military battles for a sixth week to defeat Islamic State-linked rebels currently occupying Marawi City on his home island of Mindanao.
+What has created most intrigue is Duterte being largely missing during what is the biggest crisis of his year-old presidency, as the military battles for a sixth week to defeat Islamic State-linked rebels currently occupying Marawi City on his home island of Mindanao.

+Answering queries from reporters about Duterte's long absences, his spokesman, Ernesto Abella, said he was well and running the country as normal.

-"First and foremost, he is alive and well, he is very well, he's just busy doing what he needs to do,", presidential spokesman Ernesto Abella told reporters.
+"He is very well, he's just busy doing what he needs to do," he said.

 "As you've seen he's been very much in the public eye but being out of the public eye, that is when he is able to do office work, he signs papers, he reads, he consults, he's actually very busy.